 Homeschool in Toronto Not rated yet

 Who can I refer to in regards to homeschool?
 Hello Melanie, thanks for your question.
-Here is a link to a website, published by by a homeschooling …
+Here is a link to information on the Homeschooling section of …

 What's it like living in Ontario?
 Not rated yet

 My family and I are hoping to move there in the next year from the UK.
 We are all Canadian Citizens, so applying for visas/ passports etc is not …

 Provinces in Canada Not rated yet